Kausar508/Linux-File-Permission/README.md

 Documentation and verification of security changes Understanding of Linux permission strings (e.g., -rw-rw-r--)

 **🔒 Summary **
 This project demonstrates how to effectively manage Linux file and directory permissions to maintain data confidentiality and integrity.
-By applying the ls and chmod commands, users can control who has access to specific files, reducing the risk of unauthorized modification or exposure.
-Proper permission management is an essential cybersecurity practice for protecting sensitive organizational data.
+By applying the ls and chmod commands, users can control who has access to specific files, reducing the risk of unauthorized modification or exposure.Proper permission management is an essential cybersecurity practice for protecting sensitive organizational data.